-When NEH receives your application from Grants.gov, the agency will assign it a tracking number beginning with FO-.
+When NEH receives your application from Grants.gov, the agency will assign it a tracking number beginning with FEL-.
 A tracking number does not guarantee that the application is free of technical problems (such as missing attachments or failure to convert attachments to PDFs).
 If a technical problem is detected, NEH will notify you via email.
 It is your responsibility to correct any errors prior to the deadline.

-Once you have submitted an application, NEH's comments on its status will be limited to questions of eligibility, completeness, and responsiveness.
+Once you have applied, NEH will not comment on the status of your application except on issues of eligibility, completeness, and responsiveness.